-The stipulation does not mean that HHS did not work on vaccines safety, or that there is not abundant research on the topic.
+The stipulation does not mean that HHS did not work on vaccine safety, or that there is not abundant research on the topic.

 Multiple Institute of Medicine reports – now the National Academy of Science – looked at vaccines.
 These detailed reports summarize a large body of studies and draw conclusions based on this ongoing data.
 HHS commissions these reports.
 In July 2014, a large report on vaccine safety commissioned by HHS was also completed.

 Four different federal committees within HHS look at vaccine safety from different directions.